Today I'm going to share a delicious cake recipe for homemade Black Forest Cake!

-Next, we mixed up some sweetened whipped cream using a hand mixer.
+Next, we mixed up a batch of sweetened whipped cream using a hand mixer.
 If you’ve never made whipped cream before, it couldn’t be easier.
-Simply chill a bowl and beaters in the freezer for 10 minutes or so and whip the heavy whipping cream and powdered sugar until stiff peaks form.
+Simply chill a bowl and beaters/whisk attachment in the freezer for 10 minutes or so and whip the heavy whipping cream and powdered sugar until stiff peaks form.

-I placed the first layer of chocolate cake on the cake pedestal and used a pastry brush to apply a layer of Kirsch to the top.
+I placed the first layer of chocolate cake on the cake stand and used a pastry brush to apply a thin layer of Kirsch to the top.
 Our chocolate cake is already very moist and so the main purpose of this step is to add cherry flavor to the cake.
 (You don’t want to soak it).

 Next, I applied the cooled cherry filling, followed by a layer of whipped cream.
 Add the next layer, brushing with more Kirsch, cherry filling, and whipped cream.
 Top off the cake the final layer, and brush the top with more Kirsch.

-*We frosted the outside of the cake with the remaining whipped cream (reserving some for a top border) and pressed chocolate curls and shavings around the sides.
+*We frosted the outside of the cake with the remaining whipped cream (reserving some for a top border) and pressed chocolate curls and shavings around the sides of the cake.
 See our note below about transport.

 I love whipped cream as a frosting for this cake, but if you are going to be transporting it, I would recommend a different frosting for around the sides so that you don't have to worry about the layers sliding.